DSharpPlus/DSharpPlus/docs/articles/commands_next/intro.md

 }
 ```

 Now we'll register our command module.
-Call the @DSharpPlus.CommandsNext.CommandsNextExtension.RegisterCommands* method
+Call the `CommandsNextExtension.RegisterCommands` method
-on our @DSharpPlus.CommandsNext.CommandsNextExtension instance and provide it with your command module.
+on our `CommandsNext.CommandsNextExtension` instance and provide it with your command module.

 ```cs
 var discord = new DiscordClient();